-Helmet laws may vary for each rider.
+Helmet laws may vary for each rider depending on age.
 Currently, Utah only requires that all motorcycle riders under the age of 21 wear a Department of Transportation-approved helmet.
 However, several bills have been introduced in recent years that would require all riders to wear helmets, so this may be subject to change in the coming years.

 Is Lane-Splitting Permitted?

-All turns must be signaled at least 100 feet before making the turn.
-The signal must remain on for at least five seconds before turning.
+All turns must be signaled at least 100 feet before making the turn, and the signal must remain on for at least two seconds.
 Riders must also use their signals when changing lanes or passing other vehicles.
 If choosing to pass another vehicle, riders must obey the same laws as cars and move to another lane.

 Do I Need Motorcycle Insurance in Utah?

 Utah is one of the few states that require all motorcycles to have insurance and provide proof of the policy to register a motorcycle in the state.
 The minimum liability insurance required is $25,000 for bodily injury per person, $65,000 for two or more persons per accident, and $15,000 in property liability insurance.
 Personal injury protection (PIP) coverage is not required for motorcycles but comes highly recommended for protecting the operator's safety.